michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>
    </td>
-   <td>Late 10th century: abolition of the <em>Kōchōsen</em> (皇朝銭, "Imperial currency system"); rice becomes the main currency medium
+   <td>Late 10th century: abolition of the <em>Kōchōsen</em> (皇朝銭, "Imperial currency system"); rice becomes the main currency medium.
 <p>
 11th-17th century: further rise of barter and commodity money; imported Chinese coinage  (mostly from Northern Song and Ming), became the standard currency.
    </td>
-   <td>1055: records at the Tōdaiji 東大寺 temple contain the earliest evidence of the use of <em>henshō</em> (返抄) ‘receipts’ for exchange operations (remitting money, goods, or commodity money) from the provinces to Japan’s mercantile centers
+   <td>1055: records at the Tōdaiji 東大寺 temple contain the earliest evidence of the use of <em>henshō</em> (返抄) 'receipts' for exchange operations (remitting money, goods, or commodity money) from the provinces to Japan's mercantile centers.
    </td>
-   <td>794: movement of the capital of Japan to Heian-kyō 平安京 (modern Kyoto), by the 50th emperor, Emperor Kanmu 桓武
+   <td>794: movement of the capital of Japan to Heian-kyō 平安京 (modern Kyoto), by the 50th emperor, Emperor Kanmu 桓武.
 <p>
-Adoption of the Ritsuryō 律令 administrative and legal code as an attempt to recreate the Tang legal system in Japan
+Adoption of the Ritsuryō 律令 administrative and legal code as an attempt to recreate the Tang legal system in Japan.
    </td>
   </tr>
   <tr>